selfdual-brain/dexter-manual/source/06-dex-model.rst

 Orders and positions
 --------------------

 An order represents a willing to trade.
-An order is prepared by a DEX client and on DEX side is represented as an immutable structure:
+An order is prepared by a DEX client and is represented as an immutable structure:

 .. code:: scala